 The Part on Contracts has not been particularly controversial.
 New provisions could be roughly placed in four groups.
 First, some aim to generally bring the 1999 Contracts Law up to date in light of “the development in the theory and practice of contract law,” including two new provisions on the formation and performance of e-contracts (see art.
 491, para.
 2; art.
 512).
 Second, some provisions seek to strengthen protections for weaker contracting parties.
 For instance, a party asked to sign a contract with standard clauses [格式条款] can choose to void such a clause that is adverse to her interests, if the party supplying the contract fails to notify her of, or adequately explains to her, that clause (art.
 496, para.
 2).
 Usury is also outlawed (art.
 680, para.
 1).
 Third, because the Code lacks a part on obligations, as explained above, additional general provisions on obligations are added in Subpart I, and a new Subpart III is added.
 Fourth, new chapters are added in Subpart II to govern additional types of typical contracts, including guaranty contracts [保证合同], property management services contracts [物业服务合同], factoring contracts [保理合同], and partnership contracts.

 There is one issue over which there is some disagreement: whether lending contracts should be distinguished between financial lending contracts and private lending contracts and to create separate rules for them.
 Some legislators thought that private lending has “brought many negative consequences to the financial and economic order as well as social life,” so that “targeted provisions” should be written.
 The Constitution and Law Committee was more cautious and suggested additional research, on the ground that private lending “implicates numerous issues such as China’s financial regulatory regime, social credit system, and economic policy.”
-We might see new developments on this issue during the NPC session.

 Part on Personality Rights [人格权编]